arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/home-automation-application-note/content.md

 This application note shows a home automation system based on an Opta™️, capable of controlling a roller window shade, also known as roller blind, based on a programmed scenario.
 The application note's goals are to:

-- Implementing the roller window shade control (opening and closing) upon a programmed scenario
+- Implement the roller window shade control (opening and closing) upon a programmed scenario

 - Get inputs from limit switches included in the roller window shade's control system, for feedback and security reinforcement
 - Control and monitor the roller window shade via [Arduino IoT Cloud](https://create.arduino.cc/iot/)